 In addition to the whole-school measures which are described above, we provide a wide variety of support options which are specifically aimed at providing our students with the tools and strategies to maintain good mental health.
 Our programme consists of both group and one-to-one solutions which students are given the option to attend.

 We aim to identify girls early and to intervene early and believe that the work we do is innovative in its approach.
-For example in year 7 we seek to identify shy and anxious students and provide adventure therapy sessions to support them .
-This could be learning to swim or perhaps learning bush craft – but learning a new skill and overcoming a challenge – and meeting new friends along the way.
+For example in year 7 we seek to identify shyer and more anxious students and provide adventure therapy sessions to support them .
+This could be learning to swim, to ride a bike or perhaps learning bush craft – but learning a new skill and overcoming a challenge – and meeting new friends along the way.
 A friendship group that can remain there throughout the journey through school.
 In years 7 & 8 girls benefit from our FSGBacc afternoons which aim to build self confidence and to educate our girls in the need for a balance between work & play and that physical activity is good not only for physical but for mental health too; the opportunity to lose yourself in an activity be that an adventurous activity such as climbing, archery, biking or a more sedate activity like art or animation.
 Our FSGBacc camps in the first few weeks of Year 7 and the ensuing FSGBacc afternoons support transition and help instil the habits of mind of giving something new a go – of joining in, taking part, signing up!

 We are also currently part of the Headstart programme - a Lottery funded project which is part of Kent County Council’s Early Help and Preventative Services.
 Through this we have been able to access some funding and support with staff training in relation to promoting good mental health in our young people.
 A number of our pastoral and teaching staff have received some training in promoting resilience, mindfulness and Mental Health First aid.
 More details on this project and its aims, can be found here: https://www.headstartkent.org.uk/about-the-site/about-the-headstart-project